stacksmith/cepl-shadertoy/README.md

 ## Quickstart:

 Clone the repo to a quicklisp-visible directory.

+NOTE: right now (30 Oct 2016) I am working with a bleeding-edge CEPL repo, which requires pulling it and a number of other repos listed in "clone-cepl.sh"...
+This will change soon, but until then, quicklisp is probably not going to cut it.

 If you are new to [CEPL](https://github.com/cbaggers/cepl), please read the instructions there.
 Generally, you must have a working OpenGL environment.
 Usually loading the drivers will work.